Reduces worker exposure to silica dust by up to 100%. Learn more about the Hazards of Silica Dust.

 Visual Representation of Silica Dust PEL reduction as required by the new OSHA Silica Dust Regulations

 Effective October 2017, OSHA has revised the Permissible Exposure Limit (PEL) for respirable crystalline silica.
-The new standard (50 micrograms per cubic meter with an active level of 25 micrograms per cubic meter over an 8-hour work day is 5X lower than previous standards.
+The new standard (50 micrograms per cubic meter with an action level of 25 micrograms per cubic meter over an 8-hour work day is 5X lower than previous standards.

 OSHA outlines control technologies to reduce employee exposure to silica dust and allows contractors two options to become compliant: